McGILL BIRD OBSERVATORY

 Ageing and sexing details:

-after-second-year male
+JAN - JUL: after-second-year male

 After-second-year Pine Siskins typically show distinct yellow patches on the wings even when perched; those with particularly extensive yellow are generally males.

-Photo by Marcel Gahbauer, February 2006
+Photo by Marcel Gahbauer, McGill Bird Observatory (QC), February 2006

 The uniformly broad, rounded, and dark primary coverts indicate this is an after-second-year siskin; the particularly extensive yellow patches on the primaries suggest that it is very likely a male.

-Photo by Marcel Gahbauer, February 2006
+Photo by Marcel Gahbauer, McGill Bird Observatory (QC), February 2006

-Photo by Marcel Gahbauer, February 2006
+Photo by Marcel Gahbauer, McGill Bird Observatory (QC), February 2006

 RETURN TO AGE/SEX OVERVIEW

-after-second-year female
+JAN - JUL: after-second-year female

-The uniformly broad, rounded, and dark primary coverts indicate this is an after-second-year siskin; the moderately extensive yellow patches on the primaries suggest that it is likely a female, but sex should be confirmed by brood patch if possible.
+The uniformly broad, rounded, and dark primary coverts indicate this is an after-second-year siskin; the moderately sized yellow patches on the primaries suggest that it is likely a female, but sex should be confirmed by brood patch if possible.

 RETURN TO AGE/SEX OVERVIEW

-second-year male
+JAN - JUL: second-year male

 Second-year siskins show little to no yellow when perched, although some along the edges of the primaries may show on males.

-Photo by Marcel Gahbauer, February 2006
+Photo by Marcel Gahbauer, McGill Bird Observatory (QC), February 2006

-Photo by Marcel Gahbauer, February 2006
+Photo by Marcel Gahbauer, McGill Bird Observatory (QC), February 2006

-The outer rectrices of hatch-year siskins are typically fairly narrow and rather distinctly pointed, as in the photo below.
+The outer rectrices of second-year siskins are typically more narrow and pointed than those of after-second-year siskins.

-Photo by Marcel Gahbauer, February 2006
+Photo by Marcel Gahbauer, McGill Bird Observatory (QC), February 2006

 RETURN TO AGE/SEX OVERVIEW

-second-year female
+JAN - JUL: second-year female

 RETURN TO AGE/SEX OVERVIEW

-after-hatch-year male
+JUL - DEC: after-hatch-year male

 RETURN TO AGE/SEX OVERVIEW

-after-hatch-year female
+JUL - DEC: after-hatch-year female

 RETURN TO AGE/SEX OVERVIEW

-hatch-year male
+JUL - DEC: hatch-year male

 RETURN TO AGE/SEX OVERVIEW

-hatch-year female
+JUL - DEC: hatch-year female

 RETURN TO AGE/SEX OVERVIEW

-© 2002-2008 The Migration Research Foundation Inc.
+© 2002- The Migration Research Foundation Inc.